 From downtown Kennebunkport, follow Ocean Avenue out to Cape Arundel.
 As you wrap around Cape Arundel, you’ll see a pull-off on the right (just past Endcliffe Road) with a small memorial to George H. W. Bush.
 From that pull-off, you can see all of Walker’s Point right in front of you across the water.

-Get A Photo Of The Sunset From Lanigan Bridge
+5. Sunset From Lanigan Bridge

 This was probably the best view of our trip.
 My wife and I had dinner in Kennebunkport on the west side of the Lanigan Bridge.
 Then we walked across the bridge to the east side of the harbor to check out the shops (and to grab some ice cream).
 Our car was at the restaurant, so right at sunset, we walked across the bridge back to our car.
 That’s when I took the photo above.